China : Safety by CityChina - safety as a country

 - Visas - The necessity for a visa depends on the country you are coming from.
 The Philippines nationals who come to Hong Kong for tourism or business and stay less than 14 days do not need visas.
 There are 170 countries whose citizens can visit Hong Kong without a visa if they stay from 7 to 180 days, but that also depends on their nationality.

-- Currency - The official currency in China is yuan or renminbi.
+- Currency - The official currency in Hong Kong is the Hong Kong dollar (HKD).
 ATMs can be found in big cities.
-Your credit cards might not be accepted everywhere since the Chinese still pay everything in cash.
+Your credit cards might not be accepted everywhere since the Chinese still pay for most things in cash.
 Even though many people believe that it is a very luxurious city, Hong Kong is not the most expensive in the world.

 - Weather - A monsoon subtropical climate of Hong Kong makes the weather mild throughout most of the year.
 During the period from October to early December, the weather is sunny and pleasant.
 July is the hottest month, while the coldest is January.
 You can easily distinguish seasons in Hong Kong – spring is warm, summers are usually sunny and rainy, autumn is the best season to visit Hong Kong due to the pleasant weather conditions, and winters are cold.